swiftdemand/swiftprotocol/README.md

 A single confirmation of a transaction will usually occur within three seconds after publishing a transaction.
 Normal transactions should be signed by Identity Providers on behalf of a Swift Citizen when the citizen initiates an action.
 Therefore, any transaction signed by an Identity Provider has a high level of trust--as an Identity Provider is very unlikely to attempt a double-spend attack and can be trusted after a single confirmation.
 Transactions signed by individual citizens should wait for multiple transactions before being treated as final; this follows the same logic laid out in Bitcoin's Whitepaper <sup>[[6]](#6)</sup>.

 ## Compensation
+Compensation for Delegated Nodes and Identity Providers are a core part of the Swift Protocol.
+This compensation is used to heavily disincentivize bad behavior as these bad actions would result in heavy financial losses.
+Compensation also has the added benefit of making sure that the entire economy can continue to run smoothly for an indefinite period of time as funds will never be depleted.

 Both Delegated Nodes and Identity Providers receive a salary in Swifts for their service.
 Salary will be paid out on a daily basis at the same time Swift Citizens receive their daily income.
 The Swifts generated will initially be drawn from the 80% pool dedicated to regular Swift distribution.
 Once that pool has been fully distributed, Swifts for salaries will be created in addition to the Stage Two inflation distribution.

 ### Delegated Node Salary